coderpatros/dotnet-mockhttp-extensions/README.md

 Currently it only contains extensions for verifying the correct content type and some json helpers.

+## Notes about version 1.2

+As of version `1.2.0` System.Text.Json is used instead of Newtonsoft.Json.

+This won't affect the correctness of these extension methods.
+But may have unforeseen issues with existing unit test data.

+If this affects you please raise an issue.
+The only driver for this change is to remove a non-standard library dependency.
+If it starts to cause people grief I'll happily reinstate a maintained Newtonsoft.Json version.

 ## Extension Methods

     .WithContent(string contentType, string content)